envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/http-timeouts.md

 ---
-title: "HTTP Timeouts"
+title: HTTP Timeouts
 ---

-The [HTTPRouteTimeouts][] resource allows users to configure request timeouts and response timeouts for an [HTTPRouteRule][].
+The [HTTPRouteTimeouts](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteTimeouts) resource allows users to configure request timeouts and response timeouts for an [HTTPRouteRule](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteRule).
 This guide shows how to configure timeouts.

-The [HTTPRouteTimeouts][] supports two kinds of timeouts:
+The [HTTPRouteTimeouts](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteTimeouts) supports two kinds of timeouts:
 - **request**: Request specifies the maximum duration for a gateway to respond to an HTTP request.
 - **backendRequest**: BackendRequest specifies a timeout for an individual request from the gateway to a backend.

-__Note:__  The Request duration must be >= BackendRequest duration
+**Note:** The Request duration must be >= BackendRequest duration

 ## Installation

 Follow the steps from the [Quickstart Guide](../quickstart) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 ## Verification

 backend has the ability to delay responses; we use it as the backend to control response time.

 ### request timeout

 We configure the backend to delay responses by 3 seconds, then we set the request timeout to 4 seconds.
 Envoy Gateway will successfully respond to the request.

 ```shell